 To read more about AUC's disability policy, click here.

-SDS facilitates reasonable accommodations for students with documented disabilities.
+SAS facilitates reasonable accommodations for students with documented disabilities.
 Reasonable accommodations are legally mandated forms of assistance or changes to environments that will enable a qualifying student to perform with other students despite having a disability.

 Academic accommodations include:

 Adjustments or modifications to the environment, curriculum presentation, or equipment that allow students with disabilities to gain access to content.